 Need some Dutch swear words?
-Don’t care about cycling but do care about cursing in the Netherlands?
-Dutch profanity?
-CHECK!
-Welcome to DutchReview’s swearing guide where we’ll teach you all the Dutch insults you will ever need during your life in the Netherlands.
+Welcome to the Dutch swear words guide, where I’ll teach you all the Dutch insults you’ll need for life in the Netherlands.

-Having said that, let’s begin kut!
-And just like eating only one stroopwafel from the package (instead of all of them at the same time like a giant sandwich), it would be a crime not to start with the infamous ‘disease-based curses’.
+Having said that, let’s begin!
+And just like eating only one stroopwafel from the package (instead of all of them at the same time like a giant sandwich), it would be a crime not to start with the infamous Dutch “disease-based curses.”

-Have you ever been so angry at someone that you verbally express your desire for them getting cholera?
+Have you ever been so angry at someone that you verbally express your desire for them to get cholera?
 No?
 How about typhoid fever?
 Still no?

-The only other situation where you should use one of these is never.
-Alas, we’re trying to expand your knowledge on all things Dutch, so here’s a list of Dutch curse words/phrases that involve crippling, life-threatening diseases:
+Alas, I’m trying to expand your knowledge of all things Dutch, so here’s a list of Dutch curse words and phrases that involve crippling, life-threatening diseases:

 Thankfully, there are other ways to swear in Dutch that don’t involve diseases.
 ‘Friendlier’ Dutch swear words exist and can be used to express anger without making life-long enemies.

 👌 Everyday swear words in the Netherlands

 In a country where you can literally bike next to tulip fields, it’s hard to think of situations where you would want to curse.

-- Potverdorie! (goshdarnit, it’s what Ned Flanders would use if he were Dutch)
+|Goshdarnit (it’s what Ned Flanders would use if he were Dutch)

 |(The Dutch like swearing in English)